Featured Psychology Students

 Earning a Doctor of Psychology Degree at Hofstra University

-"The courses required to fulfill the bachelor's degree in psychology at SJC, including research methods, statistics and other challenging courses, have helped me to be successful in my current course load.
-There are times where I feel ahead of students in my cohort, which is due in part to the rich training and learning opportunities afforded to me at SJC.
-My Psy.D. program is certainly more intense, but I feel with efficient time management and constant drive — skills I learned during my time at SJC — anything can be accomplished."
+"The courses required to fulfill the bachelor's degree in psychology at st. Joseph's College, including research methods, statistics and other challenging courses, have helped me to be successful in my current course load.
+There are times where I feel ahead of students in my cohort, which is due in part to the rich training and learning opportunities afforded to me.
+My Psy.D. program is certainly more intense, but I feel with efficient time management and constant drive — skills I learned during my time at St. Joseph's University— anything can be accomplished."

 Brian Gully ’17